JazzMaster/LazGFX/README.md

 		Fourth-
 				Your computer is tto slow.
 Try a faster one.

-Ive tried to do the second for you- as best possible.
+Ive tried to do the second for you- as best possible.<br>
 Math is not my strong-suit.(GL is riddled w 3D Matrice Math).

-Try to keep the ports HERE- DO NOT FORK unnecessarily.
+Try to keep the ports HERE- DO NOT FORK unnecessarily.<br>
 I will be happy to import code.

 ---